gitlabhq/gitlab-runner/docs/configuration/speed_up_job_execution.md

    You should choose the private network IP address.
 The private network is usually the fastest solution for internal communication between machines on a single provider, like DigitalOcean, AWS, or Azure.
-   Usually, storage on a private network is not applied against your monthly bandwidth limit.
+   Usually, data transferred on a private network is not applied against your monthly bandwidth limit.

 The Docker Hub registry is accessible under `MY_REGISTRY_IP:6000`.